colestrode/skellington/README.md

 ### port

 If passed, will create an express server listening on the port.
+If not set, the express server won't be created.

 ### debug

 Toggles debug mode for botkit.
 Defaults to `false`.

-## Bot Interface
+## Writing Bot Plugins

-Each entry in the bots array should export a function that will take a botkit `controller`, `bot`, and an Express `app` (if `config.port` was set):
+Each plugin bot passed to Skellington should export a function that will take a botkit `controller`, `bot`, and optionally an Express `app` (this will only exist if `config.port` was set):

 ```js
 module.exports = function(controller, bot, expressApp) {